Associate Professor

 Biography

 Alex J. Taylor is an historian of modern American art and visual culture.
-His research strives to locate works of American art within the histories of global capitalism and consumption.
+His research strives to locate works of art within the histories of global capitalism, consumption, and mass media.
 His interests include transnational modernisms, studio practice, artistic self-fashioning, patrons and patronage, advertising, consumer cultures, and the intersections between artistic, political, and economic life.

 Alex’s most recent book is Forms of Persuasion: Art and Corporate Image in the 1960s (University of California Press, 2022), the first dedicated history of corporate patronage in post-war art.
 Far from rejecting the values of post-war capitalism, as is often claimed of the art of the sixties, Forms of Persuasion considers how a wide range of art and artists were deeply immersed in the marketing strategies of big business.
 Alex’s first book Perils of the Studio (Australian Scholarly Press, 2007) examined the intersecting histories of bohemian self-fashioning, promotion, and professionalization that defined the visual cultures of the artist’s studio in late-nineteenth and early twentieth-century Australian art.